nanoporetech/ont_tutorial_basicqc/Static/TutorialPreamble.md

 # Setup a computational environment for your QC analysis

-This tutorial is intended to be simple to install, run, and customise.
+This tutorial is intended to be simple to install, run and customise.
 The analysis is performed using the **`R`** statistical software and further functionality is provided by a number of **`R packages`** and the **`RStudio`** graphical user interface.
 The following steps describe a simple approach to installing the tutorial and its dependencies.

 ## Conda package management software

 **`Conda`** provides simple software package management.
 A wide variety of bioinformatics and scientific computing software has been deployed within Conda and it provides a streamlined way to install both software packages and their required dependencies without the requirement for administrative rights.
-Conda is available for Linux, macOS, and Windows - not all software packages are available for all platforms though.
 These installation instructions assume that you are using the **`BASH`** shell interface to your computer.

 Install the Conda software on your computer using the instructions provided at [https://conda.io/docs/install/quick.html](https://conda.io/docs/install/quick.html)